Anzac biscuit

 The Anzac biscuit is a sweet biscuit, popular in Australia and New Zealand, made using rolled oats, flour, sugar, butter (or margarine), golden syrup, baking soda, boiling water and optionally desiccated coconut.
-Anzac biscuits have long been associated with the Australian and New Zealand Army Corps (ANZAC) established in World War I.

-It is thought that these biscuits were sent by wives and women's groups to soldiers abroad because the ingredients do not spoil easily and the biscuits kept well during naval transportation.
+Anzac biscuits have long been associated with the Australian and New Zealand Army Corps (ANZAC), established in World War I. It is thought that these biscuits were sent by wives and women's groups to soldiers abroad because they kept well in transport.

 Anzac biscuits should not be confused with hardtack, which was nicknamed "ANZAC wafers" in Australia and New Zealand.

 Anzac biscuits are an explicit exemption to an Australian ban on commercial goods that use the term "Anzac", so long as they are sold as "biscuits" and not "cookies".

 Origins

 The origin of Anzac biscuits is contested between Australia and New Zealand.
-The first known recipe for the biscuit significantly predates the formation of the ANZAC Corps, and many early recipes differ from the modern version.
-For example, historical recipes have variously included non-traditional ingredients such as eggs, fruit, and jam.
+The first known recipe for the biscuit significantly predates the formation of the ANZAC Corps.
+Many early recipes differ from the modern version, with some including non-traditional ingredients like eggs, fruit, and jam.

-The earliest known recipe combining the words 'Anzac' and 'biscuit' is a recipe from 1916 for "ANZAC ginger biscuits" which was published on 4 June 1916 in the Perth edition of The Sunday Times.
+The earliest known recipe combining the words "Anzac" and "biscuit" is a recipe for "ANZAC ginger biscuits", published in the Perth edition of The Sunday Times on 4 June 1916.
 However, this recipe contains no mention of oats, which are present in modern Anzac biscuits.
 The first recipe for "Anzac Biscuits" appears in an Australian publication, the War Chest Cookery Book (Sydney, 1917), but this recipe was also for a different biscuit.
 The same publication also included the first two recipes for biscuits resembling modern Anzac biscuits, under the names of "Rolled Oats Biscuits" and just "Biscuits".
-The first recorded instance of the combination of the name "Anzac biscuit" and the recipe now associated with it was found in Adelaide dating to "either late 1919 or early 1920".
+A notebook belonging to a South Australian housewife and dating from the 1910s has been cited as the first known source to combine the name "Anzac biscuit" with the modern recipe.
 Another early recipe for the Anzac biscuit dates back to 1921, published in an Australian newspaper called The Argus.
 These early recipes did not contain desiccated coconut, which is present in many modern Anzac biscuits.
-The first recipe for an Anzac biscuit containing desiccated coconut is recorded to be from the city of Adelaide in 1924.
+The first recipe for an Anzac biscuit containing desiccated coconut is recorded from the city of Adelaide in 1924.

 In New Zealand, a 1919 recipe for Anzac Crispies in the eighth edition of the St Andrew's Cookery Book had similar ingredients to modern Anzac biscuits.